corda/corda/docs/source/upgrade-notes.rst

   * Calls to ``verifiedTransactionsFeed()`` and ``verifiedTransactions()`` have been replaced with:
     ``internalVerifiedTransactionsSnapshot()`` and ``internalVerifiedTransactionsFeed()`` respectively

+    This is in preparation for the planned integration of Intel SGX™, which will encrypt the transactions feed.
+    Apps that use this API will not work on encrypted ledgers: you should probably be using the vault query API instead.

   * Accessing the `networkMapCache` via ``services.nodeInfo().legalIdentities`` returns a list of identities.
     The first element in the list is the Party object referring to a node's single identity.

+    This is in preparation for allowing a node to host multiple separate identities in future.

 Testing
 ^^^^^^^